-June 30: As part of the surveillance of the epidemic and the protection of the most vulnerable citizens at risk of being seriously ill from COVID-19, the government, the Danish Regions and Local Government Denmark (KL) have agreed on a systematic testing of nursing staff working at nursing homes and in home care) in all the municipalities.
+June 30: As part of the surveillance of the epidemic and the protection of the most vulnerable citizens at risk of being seriously ill from COVID-19, the government, the Danish Regions and Local Government Denmark (KL) have agreed on a systematic testing of nursing staff working at nursing homes or in home care) in all the municipalities.
 The frequency of the tests will be adjusted according to how widespread the infection is in each municipality.
 The new test system will be implemented in addition to the open test offer that nursing staff already have access to, and it will be done with a new setup, which will make it much easier to be tested at the workplace.
 In those municipalities that exceed a certain level of infected population, the testing program will be immediately implemented.
 For the other municipalities, the system will be ready by the end of August (https://sum.dk/Aktuelt/Nyheder/Coronavirus/2020/Juni/~/media/Filer%20-%20dokumenter/2020/Aftale-mellem-regeringen-KL-og-DR-om-model-for-test-af-personale-paa-plejehjem-og-i-hjemmeplejen.pdf).

-On July 2, the Government decided to pause the representative study of the development of the coronary infection in the population (part of “the societal track”) since the purpose of the study was not achieved due to very low participation rates (https://files.ssi.dk/PCR-undersoegelsen_24_6_2020_2).
+On July 2, the Government decided to pause the representative study of the development of the corona infection in the population (part of “the societal track”) since the purpose of the study was not achieved due to very low participation rates (https://files.ssi.dk/PCR-undersoegelsen_24_6_2020_2).

 From August, it is planned that a representative sample of the population will be asked to be tested for both actual COVID-19 infection and COVID-19 antibodies (https://www.dr.dk/nyheder/politik/ny-model-coronatest-skal-fa-flere-borgere-til-melde-sig), on the assumption that it will be possible to achieve a higher participation rate.